a BIT ABOUT ME

 I help people write the book they needed ten years ago because I needed those books too.

-I’m a published author, former journalist, and longtime copywriter who has spent my career inside the literary margins: the independent presses, the grassroots projects, the creative spaces where real voices are nurtured rather than filtered.
+I’m a published author, former journalist, and longtime copywriter who has spent my career inside the literary margins: the independent presses, the grassroots projects, the creative spaces where voices are nurtured rather than filtered.

 I’m also the creator behind The Rolling Joy Project, a feminist, queer-adjacent, community-rooted art-car and storytelling movement that turns joy, defiance, and visibility into cultural activism.
+It’s my little passion project.

 I’m a firstborn daughter and a Leo, which means I’ve spent a lifetime navigating expectations, breaking inherited patterns, and choosing to lead rather than wait for permission.
 Life is full of narrative tension; I am intimately familiar with the creative, emotional, and feminist labor of holding onto your voice in environments that don’t always reflect or support it.
 (If anything, it’s made me better at helping writers trust themselves.)